User100677/COMP2042_CW_hcyys1/README.md

 -Deleted "rnd" variable because it is not used.
 -Deleted "STEEL_PROBABILITY" variable because it is not used.

+ii)Wall Class:
+-I deleted "rnd"variable in the wall class because it is not used.

 5) Encapsulation or changed Access Modifier: i)Ball class: